logomonicLearning/osi-model/layers/2_dataLinkLayer.md

         <tr>
             <td>Error Detection</td>
             <td>
-                 append/check FCS, discard malformed frames <a href="">check header parts for more information</a>. collision recovery :csma/cd, csma/ca,Token Ring
+                Append/check Frame Check Sequence (FCS) in the header for errors and  discard malformed frames <a href="">check header parts for more information</a>.
             </td>
         </tr>
         <tr>
-            <td>Media Access</td>
+            <td>Media Access &amp; </td>
-            <td><br> <br> For topologies with a collision domain (bus, ring, mesh, point-to-multipoint topologies), controlling when data is sent and when to wait is necessary to avoid collisions.
+            <td><br> <br>  It controls when devices on a network can send data and when to wait with mechanisms such as  csma/cd, csma/ca and Token Ring For topologies with a collision domain (bus, ring, mesh, point-to-multipoint topologies).
+This necessary to avoid collisions of data which corrupts its integrity.
 Additionally, the MAC is also responsible for compensating for collisions by initiating retransmission if a jam signal is detected.
             </td>
         </tr>
         <tr>
             <td>
                 Mac Addressiing for Ethernet 802.3
             </td>
-            <td></td>
+            <td>Uses the device's MAC address to identify devices on a network</td>
         </tr>
         <tr>
             <td>